 On 5 November 2020, ESMA has published its first two reports on the implementation of CSDR covering:

 - the provision of CSD cross-border services and handling of related applications, and

 Settlement Finality Directive (SFD)

-The Settlement Finality Directive (Directive No 98/26/EC or SFD) aims at reducing the systemic risk associated with participation in payment and securities settlement systems, and in particular the risk linked to the insolvency of a participant in such a system.
+The Settlement Finality Directive (Directive No 98/26/EC or 'SFD') aims at reducing the systemic risk associated with participation in payment and securities settlement systems, and in particular the risk linked to the insolvency of a participant in such a system.

-The SFD applies to payment and securities settlement systems duly notified as well as any participant in such a system, and to collateral security provided in connection with the participation in a system, or operations of the central banks of the Member States in their functions as central banks.
+The SFD applies to payment and securities settlement systems duly notified to ESMA as well as to any participant in such a system, and to collateral security provided in connection with the participation in a system, or operations of the central banks of the Member States in their functions as central banks.